-Dr. Sharma is an Associate Professor in the Department of Oncology, Sidney Kimmel Comprehensive Cancer Center at Johns Hopkins.
+Dr. Dipali Sharma is a Professor in the Department of Oncology, Sidney Kimmel Comprehensive Cancer Center at Johns Hopkins.
 She obtained her doctorate in Molecular Biology and Oncology from the University of Delhi.
-She then completed fellowships at both the University of Maryland and the Sidney Kimmel Comprehensive Cancer Center training under the mentorship of Dr. Nancy Davidson.
+She then completed fellowships at both the University of Maryland and the Sidney Kimmel Comprehensive Cancer Center.

 The prevalence of obesity, an epidemic of major proportions in the United States today, has risen steadily over the last several decades.
 Research on the biological mechanisms underpinning the link between cancer and obesity is clearly a vitally important area, with major implications for both public health and fundamental cancer research.
 Dr. Sharma focuses on investigating the molecular links between obesity and cancer, emphasizing aspects that have potential clinical significance.
 Her studies on obesity-related hormones, adipocytokines, showed that leptin promotes the proliferative response and metastatic potential as well as modulates the expression of various genes involved in cell cycle, apoptosis and metastasis.
-Dr. Sharma is currently examining the potential of adiponectin as an antagonist using innovative approaches including nanotechnology to investigate these important aspects in obesity-breast tumorigenesis connection.
-Her lab is exploring the genes, molecules, hormones and cellular processes that could cause and promote cancer in obese people.
+Dr. Her lab is exploring the genes, molecules, hormones and cellular processes that could cause and promote cancer in obese people.
 Using various physiologically relevant models and cell lines, their aim is to find molecular targets that can be disrupted to break the obesity-cancer axis.
 She is exploring new strategies to disrupt the obesity-cancer connection using novel small molecule inhibitors as well as bioactive food components.
 Her overall goal is to understand the molecular networks by which obesity affects carcinogenesis and discover novel agents to effectively disrupt obesity-cancer axis.